jt14den/better-research-software/episodes/03-reproducible-dev-environment.md

 ---
 title: Reproducible software environments
-teaching: 30
+teaching: 40
-exercises: 0
+exercises: 10
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- What are virtual environments in software development and why use them?
+- What are virtual environments and why do we use them?
-- How can we manage Python virtual coding environments and external (third-party) libraries on our machines?
+- How can we manage Python and external libraries reliably and repeatably?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Set up a Python virtual coding environment for a software project using `venv` and `pip`.
+- Understand what a virtual environment is and why it supports reproducible work.
+- Use **uv** to create, manage, and share a reproducible project environment.
+- Learn what information lives in `pyproject.toml` and `uv.lock`.
+- Practice recreating an environment and verifying that results match.

 ::::::::::::::::::::::::::::::::::::::::::::::::

-So far we have created a local Git repository to track changes in our software project and pushed it to GitHub to enable others to see and contribute to it.
-We now want to start developing the code further.
+So far, we have created a local Git repository to track changes in our software project and pushed it to GitHub to enable others to see and contribute to it.
+We now want to start developing the code further — and ensure that it runs the same way every time.

 :::::: spoiler